West Bridgford: Local government

-West Bridgford has no town or parish council.
-It was created as an urban sanitary district in 1891 and became an urban district with an elected council under the Local Government Act 1894.
+West Bridgford was created as an urban sanitary district in 1891 and became an urban district with an elected council under the Local Government Act 1894.
 In 1935, the parishes of Edwalton and South Wilford were added to the urban district.
 This then became part of the larger borough of Rushcliffe under the Local Government Act 1972.

+The town is part of the constituency of Rushcliffe, which is held currently by James Naish of the Labour Party.

-The town holds the headquarters of Nottinghamshire County Council at County Hall, a landmark on the south bank of the River Trent.
-Nottinghamshire County Council provides the uppermost tier of local government in the area.
-The town also holds the headquarters of the lower tier Rushcliffe Borough Council at Rushcliffe Arena, a joint headquarters and leisure facility on Rugby Road.
+Nottinghamshire County Council's headquarters are at County Hall, a municipal building on the south bank of the River Trent.
+Rushcliffe Borough Council's headquarters are at Rushcliffe Arena, a joint headquarters and leisure facility on Rugby Road.

 Sport

-Nottingham Forest Football Club play at the City Ground on the banks of the River Trent.
+Nottingham Forest Football Club play at the City Ground, beside the River Trent.
 The club was founded in 1865 and has played at the site since 1898.
-Between 1975 and 1993, Nottingham Forest was managed by Brian Clough and won a Football League title, two European Cups and four Football League Cups as well as fielding players Trevor Francis, John Robertson, Martin O'Neill, Stuart Pearce and Roy Keane.
+Between 1975 and 1993, Nottingham Forest was managed by Brian Clough and won a Football League title, two European Cups and four Football League Cups; it fielded players including Trevor Francis, Peter Shilton, John Robertson, Martin O'Neill, Stuart Pearce and Roy Keane.